bpodchezertsev/MOD/intro.md

 Any aircraft flight simulation can be cancelled at any time using the emergency button, which stops all movement and starts the omnicopter in hover mode.

 Some constraints can be modeled natively with hardware.
-For example, Tri-Frame + Square2 TVN can be modified to simulate a 3D helicopter or gyrodyne natively.
+For example, common base frame + Square TVN can be modified to simulate a 3D helicopter or gyrodyne natively.
 Swashplates are not required, as you can see in the early version of the swashplate-less Sikorsky helicopter.

 ### Helicopter scheme